Find out about programs and activities for children and youth, including reading programs and school holiday programs.

 Storytime is about 30 minutes in length and does not require bookings.

-Toddler Tales at Augusta Library (ages 18 months – 3 years)
+Augusta Toddler Tales (ages 18 months – 3 years)

-A special Storytime session is held at Augusta Library on the second Thursday of the month at 10.30 am.
-Toddler Tales is aimed at children 1.5 to 3 years old and participants can enjoy a short story, rhymes, songs, music, morning tea and a craft that can either be taken away or completed in the library.
+A special story time session held at Augusta Library on the second Thursday of the month at 10.30am.
+Toddler Tales is aimed at children 18 months to 3 years old.

 Reading Rabbits (Year 1)